They Can’t See the Total Solar Eclipse, but LightSound Will Help Them Hear It

 After learning about the needs of visually impaired astronomers, Ms. Bieryla outfitted the lab she manages with a printer that creates three-dimensional, tactile representations on heat-sensitive paper of images captured by telescopes.
 Dr. Díaz Merced had for more than a decade been conducting research using sonification, in which mathematical data is translated into sounds.

-See also Total Solar Eclipse of 2024: 31 Things to Do
+See also Total Solar Eclipse Safety: How to Watch Without Hurting Your Eyes

 The two decided to create a device to sonify that summer’s eclipse.
 Daniel Davis, the director of Harvard’s science demonstration lab, produced a prototype.